-All information relating to the Fund and provided by the Management Company and the AIF Manager shall be provided in a way that is fair and clear and will be in accordance with the INREV Guidelines.
+All information relating to the Fund and provided by the Management Company and the AIF Manager shall be provided in a way that is fair and clear and will be in accordance with IFRS and the INREV Guidelines.
 The Fund's Fiscal Year is equal to the calendar year.
 The Fund will report on a quarterly basis within 25 Business Days of the end of the quarter of each Fiscal Year.
 On an annual basis the Fund will provide audited Accounts to all Investors within 100 business days of the end of the Fiscal Year (the draft accounts will be provided within 25 Business Days).

 The quarterly reports will be prepared in accordance with IFRS and the INREV Guidelines, the audited Accounts will be prepared in accordance with IFRS and the INREV Guidelines, the annual audited Accounts will also include all major performance indicators.
 All quarterly valuations will be based on the aggregate value of the individual Portfolio Assets.
 Other assets will be valued in accordance with appropriate market practice.
-In addition to the reporting of the Fund IFRS NAV the Fund will provide the Investors with the Fund INREV NAV.
+In addition to the reporting of the Fund IFRS NAV the Fund will provide the Investors with the Fund INREV NAV and returns according to the MSCI Netherlands Residential Annual Property Index.